Barnsley Children’s Speech and Language Therapy is part of

 For more information about the Mental Capacity Act, please read:

-Barnsley Children’s Speech and Language Therapy Service work in episodes of care.
-Young people can access Children’s Speech and Language Therapy until their 18th birthday.
+Young people may access Children’s Speech and Language Therapy until their 18th birthday.
 They will then be discharged from this service.
+If they still need help they will be referred to adult services.

 Moving from Children’s Services to Adults’ Services

-• We will include this information about changing services in any annual review reports and discharge reports from year 9 to leaving school.
+• We will include this information about changing services in annual review reports and discharge reports from year 9 to leaving school.

 Page last updated on: